FlyBase/flybase-controlled-vocabulary/src/ontology/README-editors.md

 2. FBbt
 3. DPO
 4. FBcv

 This order is important because DPO imports FBdv and FBbt, and FBcv imports DPO.

 You should only attempt to make a release if the travis build is passing on the master branch.

-These instructions assume you have [docker](https://www.docker.com/get-docker).
-This folder has a script [run.sh](run.sh) that wraps docker commands.
+These instructions assume you have [docker](https://www.docker.com/get-docker) running, the script [run.sh](run.sh) wraps docker commands.

-Everything should be done from the /src/ontology/ folder.
+Everything should be done from this (/src/ontology/) folder.

 To release:

 1. Make a branch (directly from master) for the release.

 2. Run `sh run_release.sh`

-This generates derived files such as fbcv.owl and fbcv.obo and places them in the top level (../..).
+ * This generates derived files such as fbcv.owl and fbcv.obo and places them in the top level (../..).

-Note that the versionIRI value will be automatically added, and will end with YYYY-MM-DD, as per OBO guidelines.
+ * Note that the versionIRI value will be automatically added, and will end with YYYY-MM-DD, as per OBO guidelines.

 3. Checks:
  * Check the diff (header and Typedefs of fbcv-simple.obo are usually most informative).